 HDFS is an append-only file system, so intuitively it appears easy to implement snapshots.
 However, the separation of data and metadata in HDFS, combined with the NameNode being a bottleneck in the system, makes it difficult or impossible to implement consistent snapshots.
 As a result, HDFS snapshots took years to implement and are not consistent; hence, they do not work with applications that were not specifically designed to support HDFS snapshots and their limitations.

 Applications must be made snapshot-aware by calling a new HDFS API that sends up-to-date file length information to the NameNode (SuperSync/SuperFlush).
 It is hard to design such an application to work correctly, since the use of SuperSync across a cluster can overwhelm the NameNode, causing the entire cluster to fail or causing other processes to come to a halt.
 Moreover, applications making use of snapshots must avoid modifying files during the creation of the snapshot.

-Enterprise data storage solutions have offered the consistent snapshot capability for years, and only MapR offers the same for Hadoop.
-MapR provides snapshots as first-class citizens of the distributed file system, enabling any kind of application to benefit from it, out of the box and with no specially application modifications.
-Last but not least, MapR Snapshots are battle-tested, having been used by customers in production throughout different verticals since 2011.
+Enterprise data storage solutions have offered the consistent snapshot capability for years, and only MapR offers the same for big data.
+MapR provides snapshots as first-class citizens of the platform, enabling any kind of application to benefit from it, out of the box and with no special application modifications.
+MapR Snapshots are proven, having been used by customers in production throughout different verticals since 2011.